SFGLab/dcHiChIP/docs/pages/working_cases.md

 **Notes:**
 - ChIP-seq input files must correspond to the same sample and replicate scheme.
 - Peak calling will be automatically performed using MACS3.

----

-Each case is automatically detected and managed by the pipeline based on input parameters and file formats provided in the configuration file.